twilio/twilio-go/studio/v2/README.md

-# Go API client for twilio
+# Go API client for openapi

 This is the public Twilio REST API.